-First, I started with the stem as I wanted one to look gnarled, long and menacing.
+I started with the stem as I wanted one to look gnarled, long and menacing.
 To do this, I doubled up a piece of wire and pushed one end into the stem of my pumpkin (push it in enough so that it’s sturdy).
-I then shaped the wire how I pictured a long, gnarled stem would look like.
+Then, I shaped the wire how I pictured a long, gnarled stem would look like.

-I wanted some more curly ‘tendrils’ coming off the stem so I cut a few more pieces of wire, shaped them, then pushed them into the base of the stem.
+Since I wanted some more curly ‘tendrils’ coming off the stem, I cut a few more pieces of wire, shaped them, then pushed them into the base of the stem.

 Next, I made a paper mache paste with glue and water.
-The ratio I used was about one 225ml bottle of glue for every 3 Cups of water.
+I found using a ratio of about one 225ml bottle of glue for every 3 Cups of water worked pretty well.
 The mixture was easier to work with if it was a little more watery than thick.
 To start out, I didn’t make one huge batch…I added a couple bottles of glue with the water mixture and just kept replenishing the mixture as I used it.
 This way you won’t make more than you need.

 Squeeze off the excess glue with your fingers and wrap the strips tightly around the wire.
 (I found that the looser the strips are when you wrap them, the more they want to just slide right off)